Johor–Singapore Causeway: Traffic volume

 An image captured with a live traffic camera operated by the Land Transport Authority, on the morning of March 8, 2025.

 The Causeway is regularly described as one of the busiest land crossings in the world.
 It has been estimated that between 250,000 - 400,000 people use the causeway on a typical day.

 In March 2023, it was reported that about 376,000 people crossed Singapore's land checkpoints (including both the Causeway and the Second Link) every day.

 Between 16 June and 18 June 2023, during the school holidays period in Singapore, it was reported that an average of 406,000 persons crossed the Causeway each day, with a peak of 430,000 crossings on 16 June 2023.

 On 28 March 2024, according to the Immigration and Checkpoints Authority, 510,000 people crossed the Singapore-Malaysia land borders ahead of a 3-day Good Friday weekend.
 This was reported to be the highest traffic at Singapore's land borders in a single day.
 There were continuous tailbacks at Woodlands Checkpoint throughout the day, with queues extending beyond the Seletar Expressway.

+The Johor Bahru–Singapore Rapid Transit System opening in January 2027, is projected to relieve the Causeway's traveler numbers by 35%.

 QR Code system

 Singapore Checkpoint

 In a bid to ease congestion and reduce waiting time, a QR code system was implemented on 19 March 2024.
-Travellers in cars passing through Singapore’s Woodlands and Tuas checkpoints can clear immigration using QR codes – instead of their passports.
+Travellers in cars passing through Singapore's Woodlands and Tuas checkpoints can clear immigration using QR codes – instead of their passports.
 The overall waiting time can be reduced by more than 30 per cent if most car travellers use QR codes for immigration clearance, said the Singapore authorities.